pakrym/pipelines/pipelines.md

 This code just got much more complicated.
 We're keeping track the filled up buffers as we're looking for the delimeter.
 To do this, we're using a `List<ArraySegment<byte>>` here to represent the buffered data while looking for the new line delimeter.
 As a result, ProcessLine now accepts a `List<ArraySegment<byte>>` instead of a `byte[]`, `offset` and `count`.
 Our parsing logic needs to now handle either a single/multiple buffer segments.

-There are a few more optimizations that we need to make before we call this server complete.
+There's another optimization that we need to make before we call this server complete.
 Right now we have a bunch of heap allocated buffers in a list.
-We can optimize this by using the new `ArrayPool<T>` introduced in .NET Core 1.0 to avoid repeated buffer allocations as we're parse more lines from the client.
-We also probably don't want to pass small buffers to `ReadAsync` as that would result in more calls into the operating system.
+We can improve thes allocations by using the new `ArrayPool<T>` introduced in .NET Core 1.0 to avoid repeated buffer allocations as we're parse more lines from the client.

 ```C#
 async Task AcceptAsync(Socket socket)